Detox and treatment can make it easier to go through heroin withdrawal and give you tools and support to live a life without heroin.

+How do people form an addiction to Heroin?
 Heroin use may have become less common in the late ‘70s, but it has come back in full force.
 You might be one of the many people who started by taking opioids and at some point switched to heroin.
-This is a common pattern, as people form an addiction to prescribed opioid painkillers then lose access to the medication or need a stronger dose.
-They move to heroin, which has often become easier and cheaper to obtain than prescription opioids.
+This is a common pattern, as people form an addiction to prescribed opioid painkillers then loose access to the medication or need a stronger dose.
+They move to heroin addiction, which has often become easier and cheaper to obtain than prescription opioids.

 Does this story sound like yours?
 Whether or not this was your path, you or your loved one may now have an addiction to heroin.
 This is a difficult addiction to have, yet it’s possible to overcome it and live free from dependency.
 Treatment can make it easier to go through heroin withdrawal and give you tools and support to live a life without heroin.

 Like other addictive substances, heroin affects the brain.
 It attaches to brain receptors that the body’s natural neurotransmitters normally attach to.
 When heroin stimulates receptors in the brain’s reward center, it contributes to the release of the neurotransmitter dopamine.
 This means that the brain feels rewarded when given heroin.
 This drug can assist the body to manage pain and create feelings of pleasure at a higher level than normal.
 Other opioids affect the brain in a similar way.

 When you keep taking heroin, your brain can adapt to receiving high levels of a substance that stimulates dopamine release.
 Because of this, the brain will reduce or stop its own natural release of dopamine and become dependent on you giving it more heroin.
 When your brain has adapted in this way, stopping heroin use is likely to cause withdrawal symptoms.
 Your body would need a transition period of adapting to releasing dopamine on its own again.